cbaggers/cbaggers.github.com/_posts/2017-04-18-geometry-shader-shenanigans.md

 }
 ```

 Notice that `int index = 1` ended up in the GLSL but there is no `a = <something>`, that is because of that ephemeral type.
 The reason that it has to be ephemeral is that until we use `aref` we can't access the `uv` slot inside the block.
-Also you cant write `FROM_VERTEX tmp = gs_in[1]` or `FROM_VERTEX[3] tmp = gs_in`, interface blocks look like structs, but they aren't structs and those two example as simply illegal in GLSL, which is a damn shame otherwise this would be much easier!
+Also you cant write `IN_BLOCK tmp = gs_in[1]` or `IN_BLOCK[3] tmp = gs_in`, interface blocks look like structs, but they aren't structs and those two example as simply illegal in GLSL, which is a damn shame otherwise this would be much easier!

 Instead of this array business we could invent a 'primitive' type.
 So the geom shader could be: